Boosting the Power of Kernel Two-Sample Tests: Local Asymptotic Power

 \section{Local Asymptotic Power}

-In this section we derive the asymptotic power of the test based on $T_{m, n}$ against local contiguous alternatives.
 Throughout this section we will assume that $\cX = \R^d$ and the distributions $P$ and $Q$ have densities $f_P$ and $f_Q$ with respect to the Lebesgue measure in $\R^d$.
 To quantify the notion of local alternatives, we will adopt the commonly used contamination model:

 where $\delta \in [0, 1)$ and $g \ne f_P$ is a probability density function with respect to the Lebesgue measure in $\R^d$ such that the following hold: \begin{assumption} {\em The support of $g$ is contained in that of $f_P(\cdot)$ and $0<\Var_{X \sim P} [ \frac{g(X)}{f_P(X)} ]<\infty$. } \end{assumption}